appolinefr/React-Portfolio/README.md

 ## Description of Project

 This project is a single-page application portfolio using React.
+It features all the most important projects I have been working on as part of my full stack bootcamp.

 ## Project Requirements